GatorShan/Tragopogon-Methylation-Project/SNP_calling/README.md

 Script `Merge_bam.V1.sh` was used to merge all sorted and dup-marked SAM files into a single SAM file, and then index the output SAM file.

 ### 2.4 Validates the BAM file
 Script `Validate_sam_file.V1.sh` was used to validate the combined BAM file.
-More information about BAM file validation can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036854731-ValidateSamFile-Picard-) and [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035891231-Errors-in-SAM-or-BAM-files-can-be-diagnosed-with-ValidateSamFile)
+More information about BAM file validation can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036854731-ValidateSamFile-Picard-) and [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035891231-Errors-in-SAM-or-BAM-files-can-be-diagnosed-with-ValidateSamFile).
+To generate more detailed information of the error message script `Validate_sam_file.V2.sh` was used.

 The summary message is shown below:
 ```